sunfounder/picar-x/docs/source/ezblock_minecart_plus.rst

 Minecart Plus
 =======================

-In this experiment, derailment treatment was added on the basis of Minecart to adapt to the more severe curve following.
+In this project, derailment recovery has been added to the :ref:`Minecart` project to let the PiCar-X adapt and recover from a more severe curve.

 .. image:: img/block/minec.png